The Queen’s Pawn Opening, beginning with 1. d4, is one of white’s most popular and sound options to begin a chess game.

 Black seizes central space and takes the e4 square under control with the f-pawn!
 There are always downsides associated with moving the f-pawn in the opening (it exposes the “King’s Weak Diagonal”), but this can be an ambitious attempt by black to imbalance the game and fight for space.

-A myriad of other first moves by black are reasonable, but many of them require some knowledge of transpositions!
+A myriad of other first moves by black are reasonable (even 1…e5?!, the disreputable Englund Gambit, has been tried), but many of them require some knowledge of transpositions!
 For example, consider 1. d4 e6:

 These moves by themselves don’t really constitute any particular opening system, but the situation will clarify over the coming moves.
 Some common outcomes are: